 For families, mv Evolution's Kids Club arranges activities like movie nights and star-gazing.
 Child-oriented guides keep kids' expedition journals and offer tailored learning activities.
 A PlayStation console is found in the library plus a wide range of movies and board games for children.
-Kids' menus are served during family cruises.
+Kids' menus are served during family-themed voyages.

-Because there is "open bridge" policy aboard mv Evolution, passengers are welcome to visit ship's captain and crew and learn about the operation and navigation of the vessel.
-Each day the naturalist guides give briefings and talks on day’s events and about the human and natural history of the Galapagos.
+Ship's "open bridge" policy allows passengers to visit the Wheelhouse and meet the Captain / crew on duty and learn about vessel's operation and navigation equipment.
+Each day, naturalist guides give briefings and port talks on scheduled events and about the human and natural history of Galapagos Islands.